Besim Mala: Involvement in the Kosovo Liberation Army

-In the spring of 1998, as tensions escalated in Kosovo, Besim Mala decided to leave his newly created family in the Netherlands to join the Kosovo Liberation Army (KLA) in its armed struggle for independence from Serbia.
+In the spring of 1998, as tensions escalated in Kosovo, Besim Mala decided to leave his newly created family in the Netherlands to join the Kosovo Liberation Army (KLA) in its armed struggle for independence from Serbia and Yugoslavia.
 Mala traveled to Albania and crossed into Kosovo to join the KLA fighters who were mobilizing in the Drenica region.
 Initially, he was based in the villages of Baicë and Elshan in Drenas, areas that had become strongholds for KLA operations.
 Here, he joined a group of prominent KLA fighters, including Fehmi Lladrovci, Rasim Kiçina, Musë Jashari, and Jahir Demaku, who were actively organizing military operations against Serbian forces.

 Throughout 1998 and 1999, Mala served as the Commander of the Special Unit "Black Tigers" (Albanian: Tigrat e Zi) of the KLA-Drenica Operational Zone.
 He quickly became known for his strategic acumen and bravery in combat.
 His leadership was particularly noted during several key engagements, where he coordinated ambushes and direct confrontations with Serbian military and police units.
 Some of the significant battles he was involved in included operations in Rezallë and Morinë, and particularly along the Drenas-Skenderaj axis, where he led surprise attacks against Serbian forces.

-One of the major operations under his command was the assault on the Drenas Police Station, a strategic target that was key to undermining Serbian control in the area.
+One of the major operations under his command was the assault on the Glogovac Police Station, a strategic target that was key to undermining Serbian control in the area.
 Mala also played a crucial role in attacks on Serbian positions at the "Feronikeli" Industrial Complex, which were vital in disrupting the logistical and operational capabilities of the Serbian forces in the region.
 These operations were characterized by swift and unexpected maneuvers that maximized the KLA's impact despite their limited resources.